openvinotoolkit/openvino/docs/Extensibility_UG/add_openvino_ops.md

 OpenVINO™ Extension API allows you to register custom operations to support models with operations which OpenVINO™ does not support out-of-the-box.

+> **NOTE**: Before you try adding a custom operation, make sure it hasn't already been added in a newer version of OpenVINO.
+A list of all operations supported in the latest version is available on the [Supported Framework Layers](../MO_DG/prepare_model/Supported_Frameworks_Layers.md) page.
+If it isn't supported by the latest version, there may also be pre-release versions of OpenVINO that have the operation (check the [nightly](https://docs.openvino.ai/nightly/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html) page to see if the operation is supported in the nightly release).
+To upgrade to the latest version of OpenVINO, follow the [instructions here](../install_guides/installing-openvino-overview.md).
+To install pre-release versions of OpenVINO, see the the [GitHub Releases](https://github.com/openvinotoolkit/openvino/releases) page or the [Build From Source instructions](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).

 ## Operation Class

 To add your custom operation, create a new class that extends `ov::Op`, which is in turn derived from `ov::Node`, the base class for all graph operations in OpenVINO™.
 To add `ov::Op` please include next file: